 A Resident Operated Nonprofit (RON) is a non-equity co-op, which means that residents do not purchase a share as they would in a limited equity cooperative.
 However, the property is self-managed by the residents and in all other ways operates like a traditional housing co-op.

 We believe this model is an important—yet missing—part of the mix of affordable housing in Oakland, as it offers lower-income residents many of the benefits that come with homeownership with effectively none of the risks.

 - Residents are empowered to make important decisions about how the property is operated and learn skills for property management and maintenance.

 - Self-management gives residents more agency in their housing situations, can reduce overall management costs, and ultimately can help to keep rents at affordable levels.

-- The CLT remains a partner to the RON, offering ongoing technical assistance, annual budgeting, advocacy, and support.
+- The CLT remains a partner to the residents, offering ongoing technical assistance, annual budgeting, advocacy, and support.

 - Do you live in a small multi-unit building in Oakland (approximately 5-20 units)?

 - Is your building for sale, or do you think your landlord is going to sell your building?

 - Are you concerned about being displaced from your building?

 If you would like OakCLT to evaluate the possibility for converting your building into resident controlled cooperative housing, or would like to get involved with our initiative, please email stevek (at) oakclt.org, call 510-463-2887, or fill out and submit the form below: